PhysicalIntelligence-Lab/physicalintelligence-lab.github.io/content/authors/zhizhan_li/_index.md

 ---
 # Display name
-title: Yuxuan Nai
+title: Zhizhan Li

 # Full Name (for SEO)
-first_name: Yuxuan
+first_name: Zhizhan
-last_name: Nai
+last_name: Li

 # Is this the primary user of the site?
 superuser: false